alburezg/rsocsim_workshop_paa/README.md

 A Member Initiated Meeting at the 2023 Meeting of the Population Association of America (PAA); New Orleans, Apr 12, 2023

+- <a href="#what-is-socsim-and-how-does-it-work"
+  id="toc-what-is-socsim-and-how-does-it-work">What is SOCSIM and how does it work?</a>
 - <a href="#1-setup" id="toc-1-setup">1.
 Setup</a>
 - <a
   href="#2-running-a-simulation-and-retrieving-the-input-demographic-rates"